 The 32-year-old Samuel, who is signed through 2014 and has a $5.125 million cap number next season, hasn't been his usual playmaking self due to a lingering thigh injury.
 But that hasn't stopped him from passing along his expertise to the 25-year-old Alford, the guy he's competing against.

 Samuel remains the only player in NFL history to register at least one interception return for a touchdown in each of his first six NFL seasons.
-This year, Samuel has just one interception while Alford leads the Falcons with two picks.

 "He's just told me to stay focused," Alford said of Samuel's advice.
 "Just focus on my technique and that this is not college.
 Everybody is good here, and you just have to be on your tip-top game every time you step on the field.
 And I think that's helped a lot and kept me focused.